 "Like father, like daughter, right?"

 "Yeah.
 Shizuru's trying to get everyone committed to her plan.
-Everything seems to be moving quickly so far since there haven't been any disagreements."
+Everything seems to be moving quickly so far since there haven't been any major disagreements."

 "Kaichou-san is impressive as always," Mai hums.
 "You know, I'm still surprised by how much power the Student Council has.
 This really isn't a normal school at all."